Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Prediction algorithm and statement of convergence theorem

 where $B_{1}$ is a constant specified later.
 The main purpose of increasing $n$ is to make spline smoothing accurate.
 However, the following condition requiring $n$ to be large enough is assumed in the proof:

 Within this set-up, we have the following convergence theorem. \begin{thm} For $\epsilon>0$, $T>T^{\ast}$, $N=T/\tau$, and $\Lambda$, $\Delta$ chosen as above, we have

-for $\left\{ u(0;\tau)\in X\right\} $ of measure greater than $1-\epsilon$ with denoising probability $\pi(n,N,\Delta,u(0;\tau))$ tending to $1$ in the limit $n\rightarrow\infty$. \end{thm} Nonuniform bounds implying a form of weak consistency are considered by Steinwart, Hush, and Scovel \cite{SteinwartHushScovel2009}.
+when $f_{1}$ is constructed (or learnt) from the signal $u_{\eta}(t;\omega)$, $t\in[-(D-1)\tau,N\tau]$, for $\left\{ \omega\in X\right\} $ of $\mu$-measure greater than $1-\epsilon$ and with probability $1-\mathbb{P}(n,N,\Delta,\omega)$ (probability of successful denoising in the spline-smoothing step) tending to $1$ in the limit $n\rightarrow\infty$. \end{thm} Nonuniform bounds implying a form of weak consistency are considered by Steinwart, Hush, and Scovel \cite{SteinwartHushScovel2009}.
 However, the algorithm of (\ref{eq:algo-1}) and (\ref{eq:algo-2}) does not fit into the framework of \cite{SteinwartHushScovel2009}.
-The application of spline smoothing to produce $u_{s}(t)$ means that $u_{s}(t)$ may not be stationary, and our method of analysis does not rely on verifying a weak law of large numbers as in \cite{SteinwartHushScovel2009}.
-The analysis summarized in this section and given in detail in section 4 relies on $\infty$-norm bounds.
+The application of spline smoothing to produce $u_{s}(t;\omega)$ means that $u_{s}(t;\omega)$ may not be stationary, and our method of analysis does not rely on verifying a weak law of large numbers as in \cite{SteinwartHushScovel2009}.
+The analysis summarized above and given in detail in the following section relies on $\infty$-norm bounds.